negative feedback examples

 “Is everything okay?
 I’ve noticed you’ve been out a lot recently, and it’s starting to affect the team.
 Let’s find a solution so we can ensure more consistent attendance.”

 “There’ve been a few errors in your reports.
-Let’s focus on accuracy and maybe even implement a checklist to catch these mistakes before submitting.”
+Let’s focus on accuracy and work on building a checklist to catch these mistakes before submitting.”

 “The PR article you submitted looks incomplete.
 Let’s hop on a call to ensure all the important points are covered in the article.”

 “You’ve seemed a bit disengaged in recent meetings.
-I’d like to see you participate more, as your input is valuable to the team.”
+I’d like to see you participate more, as your input is valuable to the team.
+I personally always look forward to what you have to say.”

 “Hi, I noticed the email copy is currently in Georgia font.
 Could you please update it to one of the fonts listed in the copy guidelines?
 Thank you!”